Concordia University massacre: Aftermath

 The university commissioned two Independent Committees of Inquiry to investigate aspects of the August events.
 In addition, it established task forces to work on internal policy and procedures.
 In April 1994, the Independent Committee of Inquiry into Academic and Scientific Integrity, headed by H. W. Arthurs, former president of York University, presented their report, entitled Integrity in Scholarship (informally known as the Arthurs Report).
 It noted issues at Concordia and other production-driven research institutions.
 It stated: "We have confirmed the validity of a number of Dr. Fabrikant's more specific allegations" about financial mismanagement and questions about scholarship practices such as article attribution.
 The report noted that Fabrikant's allegations were not motivated by concern for the public good, however.
 Instead, they were the "ultimate revenge" of a desperate man who had already tried blackmail and threats against officials.

 An independent review was conducted by John Scott Cowan, former faculty association president and former vice-president (administration) of the University of Ottawa, who was commissioned to study Fabrikant's employment history and related human-resource issues at Concordia University.
 He documented years of behavioural problems by Fabrikant.
 In addition, he identified problems common to university environments, where disruptive behaviour has sometimes been excused under the mantle of academic freedom and because many of the academics involved had little experience as managers.
 He noted that often academic administrators were not comfortable as managers and needed additional training as reported in May 1994 on Lessons from the Fabrikant File (also known as the Cowan Report).
 His report included recommendations for how the university could improve its internal communication and management of academics and departments.

 In their investigation of academic credentials, a journalist team from the Montreal Gazette discovered that Fabrikant was not a political dissident as he had claimed.
 Instead, he had emigrated from the USSR after having been fired from a succession of posts for his threatening and disruptive behaviour.

 As a result, Concordia University made a number of changes to its ethics rules and administrative procedures to improve operations, the integrity of scholarship, and management of faculty and staff.
 In addition, it established conflict-resolution workshops and resources.
 The university fired Fabrikant 17 days after the rampage.

-Fabrikant is serving his sentence at Archambault Prison in Sainte-Anne-Des-Plaines, Quebec.
+Fabrikant served his sentence at Archambault Prison in Sainte-Anne-Des-Plaines, Quebec.
 He was denied parole in 2015 and again in 2022.
+On 27 June 2026, he died in prison.